-When they try and play with a shape sorter and try and push a square through a round hole and realize it cannot be done, it teaches them problem-solving.
+When they try and play with a shape sorting toy and try and push a square through a round hole and realize it cannot be done, it teaches them problem-solving.

-Sharing and cooperation – Taking turns with a toy, or waiting for a swing at the playground, playing as a team at tug of war, is teaching your little one about sharing and cooperation.
+Taking turns with a toy, or waiting for a swing at the playground, playing as a team at tug of war, is teaching your little one about sharing and cooperation.

 Have you seen little ones playing at being a chef?
-It is a whole education in social skills as they serve up the pretend food on a pretend plate just as an adult would.
+It is a whole education in social skills when the use their cooking set toy to serve up the pretend food on a pretend plate just as an adult would.

 When they tell you that Bhaloo is hungry or sad, they are learning to express their feelings or be sensitive to the feelings of those around them.

 Have you ever seen all the toys lined up and being taught their school lessons?
 That is probably your little one testing out their communication skills by imitating the adults in their life during play.

 Toys have sustained through ages because children need them in their lives.
 Play is the work of childhood and Toys have several roles to play in a child’s life.

 This teacher’s day we remember all our favorite toys which filled our childhoods with fun, excitement, love, and learning.